Ashokjain1998/React-notes-app/README.md

 # React-notes-app
- Getting Started with Create React App
+ Getting Started with Create React notes App
-This project was bootstrapped with Create React App.
+This project was bootstrapped with Create React notes App.

 Available Scripts
 In the project directory, you can run: